History of chemistry: Medieval alchemy

-The elemental system used in medieval alchemy was developed primarily by the Persian-Arab alchemist Jābir ibn Hayyān and was rooted in the classical elements of Greek tradition.
+The elemental system used in medieval alchemy was developed primarily by Jābir ibn Hayyān and was rooted in the classical elements of Greek tradition.
 His system consisted of the four Aristotelian elements of air, earth, fire, and water in addition to two philosophical elements: sulphur, characterizing the principle of combustibility, "the stone which burns"; and mercury, characterizing the principle of metallic properties.
 They were seen by early alchemists as idealized expressions of irreducible components of the universe and are of larger consideration within philosophical alchemy.

 The three metallic principles (sulphur to flammability or combustion, mercury to volatility and stability, and salt to solidity) became the tria prima of the Swiss alchemist Paracelsus.
 He reasoned that Aristotle's four-element theory appeared in bodies as three principles.
 Paracelsus saw these principles as fundamental and justified them by recourse to the description of how wood burns in fire.
 Mercury included the cohesive principle, so that when it left the wood (in smoke) the wood fell apart.
 Smoke described the volatility (the mercurial principle), the heat-giving flames described flammability (sulphur), and the remnant ash described solidity (salt).